 I am the Physics Department's Digital Learning Champion.
 In this role I liaise with the Edtech team, ICT and other departments within the FONS faculty to try to ensure that digital learning developments can best support teaching and learning within Physics.

 I am also interested in physics education research and have carried out evaluation work on several of our courses using both quantitative (concept inventories) and qualitative (focus group) methods.
-I am a Fellow of the Higher Education Academy (FHEA), have completed a Postgraduate Diploma (PGDip) in University Learning and Teaching and in 2021-22 I am studying and carrying out educational research for an MEd in University Learning and Teaching.
+I am a Fellow of the Higher Education Academy (FHEA) and in Autumn 2022 completed an MEd in University Learning and Teaching which I studied for part-time at Imperial from 2019-22, receiving a distinction and being awarded a prize for my dissertation which was an investigation of factors influencing on problem-solving in first-year physics students

 My research background is in solid-state physics, specifically in carrying out experiments to investigate quantum effects in superconductors at the nanoscale.
 Before coming to Imperial in October 2018, I was a Senior Research Fellow, principal investigator and EPSRC Early Career Fellow at UCL, where I also taught students in the Centre for Doctoral Training in Delivering Quantum Technologies, and on the MSc in Nanotechnology.

-I am currently module leader for the first-year Mechanics & Relativity module and also lecture electromagnetism to chemistry students taking a physics option.
+I am currently module leader for the first-year Mechanics & Relativity module and also lecture electromagnetism to second-year chemistry students taking the M&P2 physics option.
 Since joining Imperial my teaching commitments have also included teaching in the teaching labs, computing and academic tutorials.
-I am personal tutor to a group of seven fourth-year students.
+I am personal tutor to a group of eight first-year students.